hapsari22/social-jwt-server/README.md

 * `TOKEN_EXPIRATION`: _e.g._ '2d'.
 Check https://github.com/auth0/node-jsonwebtoken for more details
 * `TOKEN_ISSUER`: identifies principal that issues the tokens (_e.g._ your application domain)
 * `TOKEN_ALGORITHM`: which Signin algorithm to use.
 Optional.
 Default: HS512.
 To see all supported algorithms: https://github.com/auth0/node-jsonwebtoken
 * `CORS_DOMAINS`: Specify this variable to give cross-domain headers in every response.
 Optional.
-Default value: "*"
-* `CORS_SUFFIX`: If this value is set, each request hostname suffix will be checked against it.
-If the value matches the request, CORS_DOMAINS is ignored.
+Default value: "*".
+Can be a String (if it starts with `http`) or a Regexp.
+Check [Documentation](https://github.com/expressjs/cors) for more details.
 * `PORT`: The port the server listens to.
 Optional.
 Default value: 3000

 ### Facebook